-NASCAR is not a sport known for its diversity, but Jonathan Smith is out the change that.
-The Drive for Diversity graduate has been racing since the age of five and was even Rookie of the Year runner-up.
+NASCAR is not a sport known for its diversity, but Jonathan Smith is out to change that.
+The Drive for Diversity graduate has been racing since age five and was even a Rookie of the Year runner-up.

 How did you get into racing?

 It started with my Dad who raced in the Connecticut/ New York area; you can say that racing is in my blood because he passed it on to me.
 I started racing dirt bikes when I was 6 and continued to race bmx bicycles and go karts.

 I started my stock car career at 19 at Stafford Springs in Connecticut.
 I ran in that local NASCAR series for one year, and then moved up to the Bush East Series which is now the K&N Pro Series where I raced for 4 years.

 As the economy declined 2 years ago, finding sponsorship was hard, so that sidelined me from the racing scene.

 What is the process one has to go through to become a NASCAR driver?

 There is a licensing process.
 I bought my first license at my home track in Connecticut.
 To race there you just have to pay, arrive and drive.
 Once you move up into the K&N Pro Series, you still have to purchase the appropriate license, but there is an approval process you have to go through.
 NASCAR officials will watch your race to make sure you aren’t overly aggressive, run a clean race, and drive safely with the other drivers.
 Based on their observations, NASCAR step-by-step approves you to race at bigger tracks.

 Tell me about how Drive For Diversity helped your progression as a driver.

 Drive for Diversity is actually what brought me from local racing to the national scene.
 The program is how I got involved in the K&N Series.
 They do a great job of getting you in the cars and getting you in front of the people who can help you succeed.
 Drive for Diversity gives you the opportunity; it’s just a matter of what you do with it.